UK Dependant Visa Consultant in India (Mumbai | Delhi | Bengaluru)

 If a dependent does not qualify for ILR at the same time as the main applicant, they must extend their dependent visa until they complete their own qualifying period for settlement.

-• Both Parents with ILR: When both parents have obtained ILR, their dependent children under 18 can apply for ILR concurrently.
+• Both Parents with ILR: When both parents have obtained ILR, their dependant children under 18 can apply for ILR concurrently.

 • One Parent with ILR: If only one parent has ILR and the other remains on a visa, the child typically must wait until both parents are settled before applying for ILR.
 However, if the parent with ILR has sole parental responsibility, the child may be eligible to apply.